-Figure 36: Number of collocations over August 1995 for which buoy and ERS-1 UWI location are within 30 minutes and 50 km.
+Figure 36: Number of collocations accumulated over the indicated period (and mapped on a N80 reduced Gaussian grid) for which buoy and ERS-1 (left) respectively ERS-2 (right) are positioned within 30 minutes and 50 km.
+Adjacent non-empty grid boxes expose buoy displacements.